sotrh/learn-wgpu/docs/beginner/tutorial1-window/README.md

 - It defines attributes about the window including some web specific stuff.
 - We use those attributes to create the window.
 - We create a future that creates our `State` struct
-- On native we use pollster to get await the future
+- On native we use `pollster` to await the future
 - On web we run the future asynchronously which sends the results to the `user_event` function

 The `user_event` function just serves as a landing point for our `State` future. `resumed` isn't async so we need to offload the future and send the results somewhere.